yaplas/subscribe-me/README.md

 import {createMemoryStorage, createSubscriber, createNotifier} from "subscribe-me";
 import { from } from "rxjs";

-// postgres storage coming soon const storage = createMemoryStorage();
+// memory storage is for testing/experiments purpose const storage = createMemoryStorage();
 const subscriber = createSubscriber({storage});

-// on other storage except memory this method is async const id = subscriber.subscribe({
+// you can subscribe to an event const id = subscriber.subscribe({
     event: "value-change",
     target: "my-api.com/my-endpoint",